PennLINC/grmpy2022/docs/Data Type Documentation.md

 ---
 # Data Type Documentation

 Data collected through the GRMPY protocol is stored on flywheel.
-A list of each data type collected, n per study group, naming convention, and other information is found [here.] (https://docs.google.com/spreadsheets/d/19Ga4Syb7b3r299mqGkwYt3KR5v8FL1tfErUrgLXz7-c/edit#gid=0)
+A list of each data type collected, n per study group, naming convention, and other information is found <a href="https://docs.google.com/spreadsheets/d/19Ga4Syb7b3r299mqGkwYt3KR5v8FL1tfErUrgLXz7-c/edit#gid=0">here</a>.